Click here for a detailed list of our park facilities.

 Cross Creek Linear Park [ map ]

 Pedestrians are able to enjoy the quiet of the creek as they walk the path or enjoy the scenery from one of the benches placed along the way.
-The park will continue in future phases to link with other greenways in the area.
+The park spans 2.8 miles from Festival Park to the Riverside Dog Park.

 Martin Luther King, Jr. Park [ map ]

-At this time a picnic pavilion and open space are the beginnings for the 13 acres of land commemorating the life of Dr. Martin Luther King, Jr. Plans include a sculpture of Dr. King, a fountain, lighted spire, gardens and walking trail.
-The park is part of the link of greenways connecting people and places.
+At this time, a sculpture of Dr. King, a fountain, a picnic pavilion and open space are the beginnings for the 13 acres of land commemorating the life of Dr. Martin Luther King, Jr. The park is part of the link of greenways connecting people and places.

 The selfless service and sacrifice of those who have served this country should never be forgotten.
 Fayetteville, a city of history, heroes and a hometown feeling, will always remember those who fought to protect our freedoms.
 Freedom Memorial Park serves as a reminder that freedom is not free.
 Take a moment to enjoy the park and pay tribute to America's heroes.